This article contains affiliate links. If you purchase through our links, we may earn a commission at no extra cost to you.

 1. Amazon eero Pro 6E (3-pack) — Editor’s Pick

-eero’s security model handles firmware updates automatically without requiring user intervention.
-The optional eero Plus subscription adds content filtering, ad blocking, and advanced threat protection — useful for households with children, less critical for a dedicated home office.
-The core functionality works well without the subscription.
+eero handles firmware updates automatically.
+The optional eero Plus subscription ($9.99/month) adds content filtering, ad blocking, and advanced threat protection — useful for households with kids, mostly unnecessary for a solo home office.
+The core system works well without it.

 2. TP-Link Deco XE75 Pro (3-pack) — Best Value

-HomeShield, TP-Link’s built-in security platform, includes basic QoS controls for device prioritization without a subscription.
-You can mark your work laptop as a priority device and the router will allocate bandwidth accordingly.
-Advanced HomeShield features — deeper parental controls, enhanced threat detection — require a paid plan, but the baseline QoS for work device prioritization is available for free.
+TP-Link’s HomeShield platform includes free basic QoS for device prioritization.
+Mark your work laptop as a high-priority device and the router allocates bandwidth accordingly — no subscription required for that feature.
+The paid HomeShield plan adds deeper parental controls and enhanced threat detection, but the baseline work prioritization is free.

 3. Google Nest WiFi Pro (3-pack)